 The essence of street photography is photography of humanity in its natural pose.
 A street photograph works on being real and capturing candid moments.
-You can’t fully describe what street photography really is because it’s like trying to define what sweet or salty is.
+You can’t fully describe what street photography is because it’s like trying to define what sweet or salty is.

 Use your eyes

 Most of the photographs focus so much on the lens that they forget to look at their surroundings.
 They are glued to their camera and fail to see the beauty.
 This might sound easy, but it requires timings and experience to identify an exceptional moment and then to capture it then and there.

 It takes a fleeting second to miss a shot, so keep your eyes wide open and be ready to shoot all the time.
 Remember, you have to see what you are capturing with your eyes before you click the shutter.
 So the quicker you are, the better you will be able to embrace this.

 It is not always necessary to pick a spot.
 Sometimes just let your imagination work, roam around, and you will find the perfect subject waiting for you.
 So instead of spending your energy on finding a location, just watch your surroundings, and you will find something intriguing.